 Paediatric Early Warning Score Chart (PEWS) Essay Sample

-This essay sample shall deal with the paediatric early warning score chart, it’s the purpose and the way to prepare the Paediatric Early Warning Score (PEWS) Chart.
+This essay sample shall deal with the paediatric early warning score chart, its purpose, and the way to prepare the Paediatric Early Warning Score (PEWS) Chart.

 The National Paediatric Early Warning Score was introduced to improve the communication of the health status of a deteriorating child from one health board to another.

-There are fourteen early warning scoring charts which is used for recording the score differently.
-The staffs and carers are also recorded to avoid any concerns.
+There are fourteen early warning scoring charts that are used for recording the score differently.
+The staff and carers are also recorded to avoid any concerns.

-The regular assessment of recording is very important for the early detection of signs of serious illness or deterioration by providing necessary information for the child’s illness and his respond to the treatment.
+The regular assessment of recording is very important for the early detection of signs of serious illness or deterioration by providing necessary information for the child’s illness and his response to the treatment.

 The child’s clinical status must be determined through a combination of situation awareness and monitoring observations of the child that must be shared with other staff members as well.

-A frequent observation or monitoring is required for the children going through serious and high-risk treatments.
-For example – Radiotherapy, blood transfusion, chemotherapy and other forms of therapies are needed to be observed.
+Frequent observation or monitoring is required for the children going through serious and high-risk treatments.
+For example – Radiotherapy, blood transfusion, chemotherapy, and other forms of therapies are needed to be observed.

 Purpose of Early Warning Score Chart